borgbackup/borg/docs/faq.rst

 * uses fadvise to not spoil / blow up the fs cache
 * better error messages / exception handling
 * better logging, screen output, progress indication
 * tested on misc.
-Linux systems, 32 and 64bit, FreeBSD, OpenBSD, NetBSD, MacOS
+Linux systems, 32 and 64bit, FreeBSD, OpenBSD, NetBSD, macOS

 Please read the :ref:`changelog` (or ``docs/changes.rst`` in the source distribution) for more information.